wFairmanOlin/HAUCS_GUI/README.md

 ## Sixfab Cellular Base Hat Setup

+[!CAUTION]
+Raspberry Pi Connect consumes a significant amount of data when not in use.
+Make sure to logout of Raspberry Pi Connect when using the cellular modem to avoid excess costs.

 ### ATCOM

 Following this [guide](https://docs.sixfab.com/page/sending-at-commands) to setup and install `atcom` in the truck virtual environment.